SondosEmara/License_Plate_Detection/README.md

 <div>
     Code Contain:

-    1. Detection of Lisecnse Plate using YOLO_V8
+    1. Detection of License Plate using YOLO_V8
-    2. Extract the txt and OCR Confidence Number  from croping Licesne Plate using EasyOCR
+    2. Extract the txt and OCR Confidence Number  from Croping Licesne Plate using EasyOCR
 </div>